matestack/matestack-ui-core/docs/api/000-base/40-isolated_component.md

 ```

 This page will render a match_isolated_score component for each match.
 If one of the isolated components gets rerendered we need the id in order to fetch the correct match.
 Because the server only resolves the isolated component instead of the whole UI it does not know which match exactly is requested unless the client requests a rerender with the match id.
-This is why `public_options` options are passed to the client side vue component.
+This is why `public_options` options are passed to the client side Vue.js component.
 So if match two should be rerendered the client requests the match_isolated_score component with `public_options: { id: 2 }`.
 With this information our isolated component can fetch the match and rerender itself.